Canso, Nova Scotia

-Canso (Scottish Gaelic: Baile Chanso) is an unincorporated community and former incorporated town in Guysborough County, Nova Scotia, Canada.
+Canso (Gamso'q, Baile Chanso) is an unincorporated community and former incorporated town in Guysborough County, Nova Scotia, Canada.
 Canso lies on the far north eastern tip of mainland Nova Scotia at the mouth of Chedabucto Bay.
 It was incorporated as a town in 1901.
 In January 2012, it ceased to be a separate town, and was amalgamated into the Municipality of the District of Guysborough in July 2012.
 The area was first settled as a fishing settlement in the 1600's.
 The construction of a British fort in the village in 1720 was instrumental in contributing to the outbreak of Dummer's War in 1722.
 The town is of national historic importance because it was one of only two British settlements in Nova Scotia prior to the establishment of Halifax (1749).
 Canso played a key role in the defeat of Fortress of Louisbourg.
 Today, the town attracts people internationally for the annual Stan Rogers Folk Festival.